MaxMnr/SchrodingerCrankNicholson/README.md

 - `tmax`: Maximum time for simulation.

 #### Methods:
-- `getPotential(choice)`: Method to define the potential energy based on the chosen potential type.
+- `getPotential(choice)`: Method to define the potential energy based on the chosen potential type ("ISW", "tunneling", "double_part").
 - `infiniteSquareWell()`: Method to define the infinite square well potential.
 - `tunneling(x, x1, width, amp)`: Method to define the tunneling potential.
 - `getAB()`: Method to calculate matrices A and B for Crank-Nicholson.